 Quite a few attractions offer a fast track system for popular rides, aimed at children with complex needs for whom queuing can be overwhelming.
 It's worth checking with any attraction to see if they have an offer such as this.

 Give them a camera to slow things down

 One community member describes how they solved the problem of their child walking too fast: “We went to Nyman’s Gardens recently and my son Toby walked so quickly that we couldn't enjoy the beautiful surroundings.
 In his head, a walk means a walk to somewhere.
 Halfway round we gave him our digital camera and he slowed down to take loads of photos.
 We will now always take a spare camera with us!”

 While some venues that offer concession tickets will accept you are disabled, some require you to present documentary evidence.
 It’s best to check the venue’s website or phone ahead to see what's their policy.
 One community member suggests, “If you need to prove you're eligible for concessions take a picture of your blue badge on your phone and show people that,” but some venues may not access this.
 Things like benefits letters, or any official form that states your impairment can also work well.

 Keep an eye out for discounted days out

 Do your research and you’ll find many days out for disabled people are available with some kind of discount.
-The Disability Grants website, for example, has a page detailing some discounted days out for disabled people.

 “Planning days out can be difficult.
 Websites such as Euan’s Guide are very helpful with lots of reviews on accessible places to go and things to do.
 This provides a host of ideas, making it a great starting point for planning an accessible day out.
 This will also give a clear idea of what’s not accessible.”
 Emma Muldoon, aka Simply Emma